1.1 Under this accommodation Contract, the University agrees to provide:

 1.3 The Resident acknowledges that, in order to meet public health advice, the University may fulfil its obligations under this agreement in a manner that differentiates between residents on the basis of their vaccination status.

 2. Resident to be full-time student

 2.1 The Resident understands and agrees that it is a condition of residence at the College that the Resident be enrolled as a full-time student at the University of Otago.

 3. Termination or transfer by University

-3.1 The University acting through the Head of College shall be entitled to terminate this contract at any time:
+3.1 The University acting through the Warden of College shall be entitled to terminate this contract at any time:

-(a) if any information provided in support of the application for residence or in the College Information Form is found to be false or incomplete in any material particular;
+- if any information provided in support of the application for residence or in any other information provided to the college is found to be false or incomplete in any material particular;

-(e) where the University is satisfied that the Resident’s state of mental or physical health makes termination appropriate having regard to the interests of the Resident or of the College community;
+- where the University is satisfied that the Resident's state of mental or physical health (including their compliance with relevant government mandated vaccination requirements) or the adverse impact of their continued residence in the College makes termination appropriate having regard to the interests of the Resident or of the College community;